Part four of our deep dive into Direct to Open (D2O) with the Choice Authority File podcast

 In March 2021, we announced the launch of Direct to Open (D2O), a sustainable framework for open access monographs.
 D2O moves professional and scholarly books from a solely market-based, purchase model where individuals and libraries buy single eBooks, to a collaborative, library-supported open access model.
 Since our launch last spring, 150 institutions have signed on to Direct to Open, enabling us to publish our spring 2022 catalog of monographs and edited collections open access.

-Recently, Emily Farrell, former library partnerships and sales lead at the MIT Press, and Curtis Brundy, associate university librarian at Iowa State University, appeared on the Choice Authority File podcast to talk about the model and the opportunity it presents.
+Recently, Emily Farrell, former library partnerships and sales lead at the MIT Press, and Curtis Brundy, associate university librarian at Iowa State University, appeared on the Choice Authority File podcast to talk about the Direct to Open model and the opportunity it presents.
 Their conversation was distributed as a four-part podcast series; explore part one, part two, and part 3 here.

 Listen to the fourth episode in the series and read along with an adapted transcript below.